High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Comparison to exact results of the SIAM

 Let us start considering the weak-coupling case ($U=1$).
 The data for $\KUD$, $\KKUD$ and $\RUD$ are presented in \cfg{u1_k1}, \cfg{u1_k2} and Figs.~\ref{fig:u1_R_Om0} and \ref{fig:u1_R_Om8} respectively\footnote{The contour plots are created such that every small square of equal color represents the value of the function at the bottom left corner of this square.}.
 For this parameter choice, we find an excellent agreement between the different approaches and the exact solution for all quantities.
 At the level of the asymptotic function $\KUD$, no distinction can be made between the results of the different schemes, while for $\KKUD$ the fRG shows some minor deviations w.r.t.~PA and ED in the $pp$ and $\xph$ channel.
 Even at the level of the rest function $\RUD$, which has as a leading order $U^4$, we find excellent agreement between PA and ED, while only minor deviations are again observed for the fRG.
-Note that, contrary to the plotting conventions adopted in previous Refs. \onlinecite{Rohringer2012, Li2016}, the fermionic frequencies are shifted by $\pm \Omega/2$ for $\KK$ and $\R$, because the main frequency structures move outwards as $\Omega$ is increased.
-This observation suggests to include a corresponding shift also in the notation used in the numerical implementation, such that the localized frequency structures can be more efficiently captured by means of the finite grid even in the case of finite transfer frequency.
+Note that, contrary to the plotting conventions adopted in previous Refs.~\onlinecite{Rohringer2012, Li2016}, the fermionic frequencies are shifted by $\pm \Omega/2$ for $\KK$ and $\R$, because the main frequency structures move outwards as $\Omega$ is increased.\footnote{We note that both, the fRG and the parquet solver, are making use of this shift by $\pm \Omega/2$ in the implementation to keep the structures of $\KK$, $\R$ and $\Phi$ centered in the frequency grids (in contrast to Ref.~\onlinecite{Li2016}).} This observation suggests to include a corresponding shift also in the notation used in the numerical implementation, such that the localized frequency structures can be more efficiently captured by means of the finite grid even in the case of finite transfer frequency.
 Similar trends are observed for the self-energy shown in \cfg{u1_sig}.
 While PA and ED agree perfectly, we find that the fRG self-energy deviates from the exact results, especially in its tail.

 All this numerical evidence proves the reliability of our treatment of the high frequency asymptotics within the different schemes (see also the results for $U=2$ in the supplements), allowing us to evaluate in an unbiased way their intrinsic performance in the most challenging strong-coupling regime.